haskell/ecosystem-proposals/proposals/0000-proposal-process.rst

 It should also be representative of stakeholders in the ecosystem, in the entities that are hosting or funding infrastructure used by the community.

-To simplify the committee selection process, I propose that the committee is chosen as follows.
+To simplify the committee selection process, we propose that the committee is chosen as follows.
 We seek nominations (including self-nominations); and then TBD select members from those nominations.
 This is simple and clear.
 It is also not very democratic, but we have to start somewhere.
 Moreover, voting brings